isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **See also**: [Discussion](#discussion-define-and-initialize-member-variables-in-the-order-of-member-declaration)

-### <a name="Rc-in-class-initializer"></a>C.48: Prefer in-class initializers to member initializers in constructors for constant initializers
+### C.48: Prefer in-class initializers to member initializers in constructors for constant initializers

 ##### Reason